Skip navigation

 • Choose plant-based foods, lean-fat meats or fatty fish.
 Try plant-based options, like a veggie burger.
 Or, opt for a turkey, chicken or salmon burger.

-• Use tofu, tempeh, seeds, nuts or beans to create salads and entrées for a hot weather protein boost that does not require refrigeration.
+• Use tofu, tempeh, seeds, nuts or beans to create salads and entrées for a hot-weather protein boost that does not require refrigeration.

 • Choose desserts with no added sugar.
 Summer is the perfect time to add more fruit to your meals, like seasonal blueberries, cherries, strawberries and watermelon.
 You can even make your own ice cream using only bananas.